 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-AdvancedMD has the easy-to-use tools large practices need to handle these tasks and more.
-Plus, with the vendor’s add-on menu, practices can adopt the functions they need without paying for the ones they don’t.
-AdvancedMD’s implementation period is on par with the industry standard and includes guided training.
+Busy medical practices have a lot to keep track of, including managing appointments across multiple locations and providers and monitoring high volumes of outstanding claims.
+The right medical software can help streamline everyday operations, and AdvancedMD has the easy-to-use tools healthcare organizations need to handle these tasks and more.
+Plus, with the vendor’s add-on menu, practices can choose the features they need without paying for the ones they don’t.
+No matter the functions you select, the vendor’s guided training increases the system’s usability and minimizes your learning curve.
 For these reasons, AdvancedMD is our pick for the best medical software for practices concerned about ease of use.

 8.7 / 10

-We rated AdvancedMD as the best medical software for ease of use because of features like its color-coded navigation, which makes for an intuitive workflow and enjoyable overall experience.
-Its dashboard is readily configurable and easily able to scale and adjust to practices as your office grows.
-Users have a direct connection with the vendor’s product team to keep the system functioning as they want it.
+After testing AdvancedMD and competing solutions, we concluded that AdvancedMD is the best medical software for healthcare organizations prioritizing ease of use.
+Thanks to its user-friendly features, like a color-coded navigation system, AdvancedMD makes for an intuitive workflow and an enjoyable overall user experience.
+Its dashboard is readily configurable and easily scales and adjusts as your office grows.
+We love that users have a direct connection with the vendor’s product team to keep the system functioning as they want, which is just one of the many ways AdvancedMD offers more flexibility than rivals.

-The AdvancedMD global payments platform automates and streamlines your electronic health records (EHRs), scheduling, billing and patient engagement from one central dashboard, making it simple to communicate with patients and staff.
-Because AdvancedMD is so straightforward to use once you’ve received training, we found it well-suited for practices that prioritize ease of use when it comes to choosing medical software.
+The AdvancedMD platform automates and streamlines your electronic health records (EHRs) management, scheduling, billing and patient engagement with one central dashboard, making communicating with patients and staff simple.
+Because AdvancedMD is so straightforward to use once you’ve received the company-provided training, we found it exceptionally well-suited for practices that are most concerned with ease of use when choosing their medical software.

-AdvancedMD stands out from other medical software in that it’s simple and fun to use, with a modern look.
+AdvancedMD sets itself apart from other medical software in that it’s simple and even fun to use, with a modern look.
 Its dashboard and navigation are color-coded for an uncomplicated workflow.
 For example, blue refers to patient care, red is for scheduling, yellow is for recording and green is for billing.
 That same color scheme appears in around 150 different customizable templates.

-Some users have cited initial difficulties learning to use the platform’s shortcuts and templates.
-It does have a learning curve, but AdvancedMD provides ready support and a robust library of self-guided educational material to help you learn the system.
+This technical foundation means you can focus on patient care instead of worrying about whether your software will work when you need it most.
+While some users have reported initial difficulties learning to use the platform’s shortcuts and templates, we love how AdvancedMD provides in-depth implementation support and a robust library of self-guided educational material to help you learn the system.
 Once you do, navigating the software is a breeze, which is why AdvancedMD stands out for its usability.

 AdvancedMD’s features include practice management, EHRs, medical billing, patient engagement tools, telemedicine functionality, patient charts, reputation management, financial analytics and business intelligence reporting.
-The vendor lets you build your own package and decide which features to include in your subscription based on your practice’s needs.
+We were impressed that the vendor lets you build your own package and decide which features to include in your subscription based on your practice’s needs.

-While this a la carte model can be appealing, AdvancedMD charges for certain features that, fundamental as they are to practice management solutions, should be included.
+However, while we acknowledge that this a la carte model is appealing, AdvancedMD charges for certain features that, fundamental as they are to practice management solutions, we believe should be automatically included.
 Charging for them makes this software expensive for startups and providers with limited means.
-On the other hand, practices with larger budgets can benefit from the flexibility of AdvancedMD’s add-on features.
+On the other hand, practices with larger budgets can benefit from the flexibility of AdvancedMD’s add-on options.

 AdvancedMD offers a fully integrated medical practice management and billing platform.
-Top medical billing services are also available for practices that want to outsource their revenue cycle management (RCM).
-Here are some of the significant features of AdvancedMD’s medical practice management software.
+High-quality medical billing services are also available for practices that want to outsource their revenue cycle management (RCM).
+Here are some of the significant features that stood out to us when we tried the practice management software.

 Scheduling

-We liked the AdvancedMD scheduler’s user-friendly drag-and-drop interface, which allows staff to set new appointments on a color-coded calendar that can be organized by provider, location or other custom filters.
-Upon setting an appointment, staffers can register new patients or ensure their existing information is up to date.
+We liked the AdvancedMD scheduler’s user-friendly drag-and-drop interface.
+This lets staff set new appointments on a color-coded calendar that can be organized by provider, location or other custom filters.
+Upon setting an appointment, staffers can register new patients or ensure their information is current.

 We also liked that you can easily run batch insurance eligibility checks once appointments are set or verify eligibility on a patient-by-patient basis.
 Most competitors offer this critical tool, allowing front offices to save time and prune last-minute cancellations and no-shows.